Quenched limit theorems for random U(1) extensions of expanding maps: Limit theorems for abstract random dynamical systems

-for any $n \in \mathbb N$ and $t \in J$. \item[(HK3)] For any compact interval $J \subset R\setminus \{ 0\}$, there exist constants $ c > 0$ and $ b\in (0, 1)$ such that
+for any $n \in \mathbb N$ and $t \in J$. \item[(HK3)] For any compact interval $J \subset \mathbb R\setminus \{ 0\}$, there exist constants $ c > 0$ and $ b\in (0, 1)$ such that

 for any $n\in \mathbb N $ and $t \in J$. \end{itemize} \end{dfn} In \cite[Lemma 2.10.4]{HK}, Hafouta and Kifer showed (in a more abstract form) that condition (HK) implies condition (L).
 Note that (HK1) is rather a restriction on noise, than a hypothesis of dynamics to be verified.
 See \cite[Section 9]{DFGV2019} where it is explained that the restriction of (HK1) is mild.
+Furthermore, the first part of (HK2) follows from a condition on the observable $g$ as follows.